iifl-logo

 3. We draw attention to the following matters:

 (a).
-The Company has recognized deferred tax asset (net) of Rs 1,851.09 million on its carried forward accumulated losses (including unabsorbed depreciation) and other temporary differences.
+The Company has recognized deferred tax asset (net) of 528.82 million on its carried forward accumulated losses (including unabsorbed depreciation) and other temporary differences.
 In accordance with Ind AS 12 on Income Taxes, a deferred tax asset shall be recognised only to the extent that it is probable that taxable profit will be available against which the deductible temporary differences and unused tax losses can be utilised.
-Due to the financial difficulties experienced by the Company as stated in Note 22(d) and Note 25(c) to the standalone financial statements and significant uncertainty stated in Note 53 to the standalone financial statements, we are unable to comment on the recoverability of deferred tax asset and consequential impact, if any, on the standalone financial statements.
-Had the Deferred tax asset not been created, the net loss and total comprehensive loss for the year ended 31 March 2024 would have been higher by Rs 1,851.09 million and other equity as on that date would have been lower by the same amount.
+Due to the material uncertainty on account of financial and operational difficulties as stated in Note 41 to the standalone financial statements, we are unable to comment on the recoverability of deferred tax asset and consequential impact, if any, on the Statement. (b).
+The Companys Cash Generating Unit (“CGU”) viz.

-(b) .
-The Companys Cash Generating Unit ("CGU") viz.
-Kashipur cluster, has a carrying value of Rs2,626.42 million as at 31 March 2024 comprising of tangible and intangible assets.
-The Company has performed an impairment assessment of the CGU as required under Ind AS 36 - Impairment of Assets.
-The Company is undergoing financial difficulties as stated in Note 22(d) and Note 25(c) to the standalone financial statements and there is significant uncertainty as cited in Note 53 to the standalone financial statements in respect of the Companys plan to monetize its assets, secure funding from the bankers / investors, restructure its liabilities and normalize its operations.
+Kashipur cluster, has a carrying value of 2,360.65 million as at 31 March 2025 comprising of tangible and intangible assets.
+The Company has performed an impairment assessment of the CGU as required under Ind AS 36 Impairment of Assets.
+The Company is undergoing financial difficulties as stated in Note 56 to the standalone financial statements.
 We are unable to comment on the appropriateness of the assumptions for the projections used in the impairment assessment and consequential impairment provision, if any, to be made in the standalone financial statements with regard to the CGU.

-4. We conducted our audit in accordance with the Standards on Auditing (SAs) and other pronouncements issued by the Institute of Chartered Accountants of India (ICAI) specified under section 143(10) of the Act.
+4. We conducted our audit in accordance with the Standards on Auditing (SAs) and other pronouncements issued by the Institute of Chartered Accountants of India (‘ICAI) specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditors Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (‘ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the standalone financial statements.

 Material Uncertainty Related to Going Concern